FruitieX/nodeplayer/README.md

     string stating the reason for the error.

 And there you have it, the simplest possible plugin.
-For more details, take a look at example plugins linked below!
+For more details, take a look at example plugins linked at the top!
 Now let's make it actually do something by taking a look at *hook functions*!

 #### Hook functions